Spatio-Temporal Joint Graph Convolutional Networks for Traffic Forecasting: Experiments

 \subsubsection{Experimental Settings}

 The PeMSD3 and PeMSD7 datasets contain one traffic measurement (i.e., traffic flow).
 Thus, the dimensions of the input and output are $ C=1 $ and 1, respectively.
 The PeMSD4 and PeMSD8 datasets contain three traffic measurements (i.e., traffic flow, average speed, and average occupancy), and only the traffic flow is predicted in the experiments~\cite{Bai-et-al:NIPS2020,Chen-et-al:ICML2021}.
 Thus, the dimensions of the input and output are $ C=3 $ and 1, respectively.
-Following previous studies~\cite{Bai-et-al:NIPS2020,Chen-et-al:ICML2021}, we use the traffic data of historical 12 time steps ($ P = 12 $) to forecast the next 12 time steps ($ Q = 12 $).
+The Seattle-Loop dataset contains one traffic measurement (i.e., traffic speed).
+Thus, the dimensions of the input and output are $ C=1 $ and 1.
+Following previous studies~\cite{Bai-et-al:NIPS2020,Chen-et-al:ICML2021,shin2022pgcn}, we use the traffic data of historical 12 time steps ($ P = 12 $) to forecast the next 12 time steps ($ Q = 12 $).

 The core hyperparameters in STJGCN include the thresholds $ \delta_{pdf} $ and $ \delta_{adt} $ in pre-defined and adaptive STJG adjacency matrices respectively, the dimension $ d $ of hidden states, the kernel size $ K $ of each STJGC layer, and the threshold $ \beta $ in the loss function.
 We tune these hyperparameters on the validation set that achieve the best validation performance.
 We provide a parameter study in section~\ref{Parameter Study}.
-The detailed hyperparameter settings of STJGCN on four datasets are presented in Table~\ref{table3}.
+The detailed hyperparameter settings of STJGCN on five datasets are presented in Table~\ref{table3}.

-The nonlinear activation function $ \phi(\cdot) $ in our STJGCN refers to the ReLU activation~\cite{Nair-and-Hinton:ICML2010}, and we also add a Batch Normalization~\cite{Ioffe-and-Szegedy:NIPS2016} layer before each ReLU activation function.
+The nonlinear activation function $ \phi(\cdot) $ in our STJGCN refers to the ReLU activation~\cite{Nair-and-Hinton:ICML2010}, and we also add a Batch Normalization~\cite{Ioffe-and-Szegedy:ICML2015} layer before each ReLU activation function.

 We train our model using the Adam optimizer~\cite{Kingma-and-Ba:ICLR2015} with an initial learning rate 0.001 and batch size 64 on a NVIDIA Tesla V100 GPU card.
 We run the experiments for 200 epochs and save the best model that evaluated on the validation set.
 We run each experiment 5 times, and report the mean errors and standard deviations.